 Graduate Student, Software Engineering, CIDSE, Arizona State University, smbangar@asu.edu

-A design, approach and implementation guidelines document to create an intuitive and elegant user interface (UI) for IMODS (Instructional Module Development System) mobile application.
-The IMODS framework is an effective teaching framework, which strongly adheres to OBE (Outcome based Education) approach which treats the objectives as the spine of the course structure.
-This report tries to introduce the basic trends being followed by the STEM (Science, Technology, Engineering and Mathematics) educators to impart the courses effectively in a timed fashion.
-This report tries to provide certain key entities of the OBE (Outcome based Learning) and in-turn how it is helping the design of IMODS framework used by STEM educators.
-This report also enlists the basic components of the IMODS framework and how these components are translated to the mobile environment.
-This report discusses at certain depth the details of system architecture, review detailed component design and the design of the underlying database for the mobile environment.
-It also discusses how the model view controller (MVC) approach was used to modularize the functionalities of IMODS.
+Instructional Module Development System (IMODS) is a web application that guides instructors through an outcome-based course design process.
+The underlying theoretical framework of the IMODS strongly adheres to Outcome based Education (OBE) [3 ,4, 5, 6] approach which treats the objectives as the spine of a course.
+This report presents the background on IMODS framework, key components of IMODS, and the guidance provided the tool to STEM educators.
+This project specifically focuses on the design, approach, and implementation of an intuitive and elegant user interface (UI) for IMODS mobile application.
+This report presents the basic components of the IMODS framework and how these components are translated to the mobile environment.
+This report presents the details of system architecture, UI design, and the design of the underlying database for the mobile environment.
+It also discusses how the model view controller (MVC) [25] approach was used to modularize the functionalities of IMODS.
 This report also describes the various screens present in the application and their respective functionalities along with the transition between their screens.
-This report finally describes testing approaches used, usability analysis performed for this project and mention the future directions and scope of the application moving forward.
+This report finally describes testing approaches used, usability analysis performed for this project, and future enhancements.

 CCS Concepts: • Information systems → Information systems applications → Mobile information processing systems; • Human centered computing → Ubiquitous and mobile computing

-General Terms: Design, Algorithms, Documentation, Measurement, Performance, Verification
+General Terms: Design, Documentation, Human Factors

-Additional Key Words and Phrases: Mobile Applications, iOS Development, Model View Controller
+Additional Key Words and Phrases: Mobile application development, User centered design, MVC architecture

 1 INTRODUCTION

-There are a lot of tools in the mobile market which helps the STEM educators manage course planning, resource sharing, grading which are mostly individual set of tools or applications.
-To ensure future generations of engineering, science and other technological practitioners are equipped with the required technical know-how and skills to constantly innovate solutions to societal challenges, effective courses and IMODS that incorporate the best pedagogical and assessment practices must be developed and delivered.
-The IMOD framework strongly adheres to the OBE (Outcome based Education approach).
-In fact, under the IMODS framework, the course design is made to revolve entirely based on the learning objectives of the course.
-The learning objectives should have following defining characteristics: Performance, Condition, Content and Criteria.
-The PC3 Model used for the IMODS framework can be seen in detail in the next section.
+There are a lot of tools in the mobile market that help STEM educators manage course planning, resource sharing, grading, and course administration [14-23].
+To ensure future generations of engineering, science and other technological practitioners are equipped with the required technical know-how and skills to constantly innovate solutions to societal challenges, effective courses that incorporate the best pedagogical and assessment practices must be developed and delivered.
+Instructional Module Development System (IMODS) is a web application that guides instructors through an outcome-based course design process.
+The underlying theoretical framework of the IMODS strongly adheres to Outcome based Education (OBE) [3, 4, 5, 6] approach which treats the objectives as the spine of a course.
+In the IMODS framework, course design is centered around the learning objectives of a course.
+The learning objectives should have following defining characteristics: Performance – description of what the learner is expected to be able to do, Condition – description of the condition under which the performance is expected to occur, Content – description of the factual, procedural, conceptual and meta-cognitive knowledge and Criteria – description of the level of competence that must be reached or surpassed.
+The underlying theoretical framework for IMODS called the PC3 Model is discussed in detail in the next section.